-From the Wheel’s center new life emerged as beams of light.
+From the Wheel’s center, new life-forms emerged as beams of light.
 The beams shot past the egg to the circle’s rim and became triangular saw-teeth.
 Each triangle’s slope tracked their life-form’s growth from birth to death.
-After death, each life-form zapped to the Wheel’s center instantaneously and shot back to the rim as a new beam.
+After death, each life-form zapped to the Wheel’s center instantaneously, and shot back to the rim as a new beam.

 The egg seethed in frustration.
-Trapped orbiting the center, the egg was neither being born, aging, or dying.
+Trapped orbiting the center, the egg was neither being born, aging, nor dying.
 While sentient beings cycled as beams of light, the egg was locked in limbo.

 The collision sparked the corpus callosum connecting the hemispheres of Jay’s brain.
 There, Dan and Jillian hovered nude in a formless mental theater.
 Jillian appeared only four years old, while Dan was fully grown.